Restaurant and Clone Recipes

 also, add to the butter, and continue to mix until smooth and thoroughly blended.

-Add the vanilla extract, then slowly add the confectioners' sugar and mix until
+Add the vanilla extract, then slowly add the confectioners' sugar and mix

-blended.
-Increase speed slightly and continue mixing for 2-3 minutes, until
+until blended.
+Increase speed slightly and continue mixing for 2-3 minutes,

-the frosting becomes light and fluffy.
+until the frosting becomes light and fluffy.
 By hand, fold in the walnuts.

-To assemble the cake, place one of the layers, bottom side up, on a plate.
+Place one of the layers, bottom side up, on a plate.

 Spread with about 2/3 cup of frosting.
 Top with a second layer, bottom side